pippyn/icloud3/iCloud3 Readme.md

 **How it works**

 iCloud3 polls the device on a varying schedule based on:
 .
-If the device in a zone?
+If the device in a zone.
 .
-The distance from 'home' to your current location?
+The distance from 'home' to your current location.
 Two methods are used to determine the distance – (1) a calculation giving the 'line-of-sight' distance based on the GPS coordinates of both locations and (2) from Waze, the map/driving/direction service, to get the driving distance based on the most direct route.
 .
-WhatThe travel time if the Waze service is being used.
+The travel time to 'home' if the Waze service is being used.
 .
+If you are going ho